Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: Conclusions

 \section{Conclusions}

 We have proposed and analyzed a new $p^{\textnormal{th}}$-order method---\textsf{Perseus}---for finding a weak solution of smooth and monotone variational inequalities (VIs) when $F$ is $(p-1)^{\textnormal{th}}$-order $L$-smooth.
 All of our theoretical results are based on the standard assumption that the subproblem arising from a $(p-1)^{\textnormal{th}}$-order Taylor expansion of $F$ can be computed approximately in an efficient manner.
-For the case of $p \geq 2$, the best existing $p^{\textnormal{th}}$-order methods can achieve a global rate of $O(\epsilon^{-2/(p+1)}\log\log(1/\epsilon))$~\citep{Bullins-2022-Higher,Lin-2021-Monotone,Jiang-2022-Generalized} but require a nontrivial line-search procedure at each iteration.
+For the case of $p \geq 2$, the best existing $p^{\textnormal{th}}$-order methods can achieve a global rate of $O(\epsilon^{-2/(p+1)}\log\log(1/\epsilon))$~\citep{Bullins-2022-Higher,Lin-2023-Monotone,Jiang-2022-Generalized} but require a nontrivial line-search procedure at each iteration.
 The open question has been whether it is possible to design a simple and optimal high-order method that achieves a global rate of $O(\epsilon^{-2/(p+1)})$ while dispensing with line search.

 Our results settle this open problem.
-In particular, our method converges to a weak solution with a global rate of $O(\epsilon^{-2/(p+1)})$ and the restarted version can attain global linear and local superlinear convergence for smooth and strongly monotone VIs.
-We also prove a lower bound for monotone VIs under a standard linear span assumption, demonstrating that our method is \textit{optimal} in a monotone setting.
-Moreover, our method achieves a global rate of $O(\epsilon^{-2/p})$ for solving a class of smooth and nonmonotone VIs satisfying the Minty condition and its restarted version attains global linear and local superlinear convergence if the strong Minty condition holds true.
-Future research directions include the investigation of lower bounds for the $p^{\textnormal{th}}$-order method in the case of $p \geq 2$ and the nonmonotone setting with Minty condition and the comparative study of various lower-order methods in high-order smooth VI problems; see~\citep[e.g.][]{Nesterov-2021-Auxiliary,Nesterov-2021-Inexact,Nesterov-2021-Superfast} for recent examples of such comparisons in the setting of convex optimization problems.
+In particular, our $p^{\textnormal{th}}$-order method converges to a weak solution with a global rate of $O(\epsilon^{-2/(p+1)})$.
+A lower bound is proved in the monotone setting under a generalized linear span assumption, showing that our method is \textit{optimal} in the monotone setting.
+The restarted versions attain a global linear rate for $p^{\textnormal{th}}$-order uniformly monotone VIs and a local superlinear rate for strongly monotone VIs.
+Moreover, we prove a global rate of $O(\epsilon^{-2/p})$ for solving smooth and nonmonotone VIs satisfying the Minty condition and extend these results under $p^{\textnormal{th}}$-order uniform Minty and strong Minty conditions.
+Future research include the investigation of lower bounds for the nonmonotone setting with the Minty condition and the comparative study of various lower-order methods in high-order smooth VI problems; see~\citet{Nesterov-2021-Auxiliary,Nesterov-2021-Inexact,Nesterov-2021-Superfast} for recent examples of such comparisons in convex optimization.